jlpteaching/dinocpu/README.md

 ## Running the simulator

-More info on this coming soon.
+Single stepping with the simulator is helpful when debugging.
+See [Single stepping]() for more details on how to do this.

+I would like to add support for disassembly (see [this issue](https://github.com/jlpteaching/dinocpu-private/issues/18)).
-You can use pipe to automatically convert the `DASM` statements as the emulator is running.
+In the meantime, you can use pipe to automatically convert the `DASM` statements as the emulator is running.

 ```
 ./emulator +verbose 2>&1 | $RISV/bin/spike-dsm